 In all cases, the relative risk of malignant potential is determined by the presence of epithelial dysplasia upon histological examination.

-Biomarkers of gene instability, such as aneuploidy and allelic imbalance, are predictive of cancer risk of oral premalignant lesions or intra-epithelial neoplasia but have not stood the test of time with respect to malignant change in oral leukoplakia.
+Biomarkers of gene instability, such as aneuploidy and allelic imbalance, are predictive of cancer risk of oral pre-malignant lesions or intra-epithelial neoplasia but have not stood the test of time with respect to malignant change in oral leukoplakia.
 However, demonstration of recurrent genomic alterations by using techniques such as gene mapping may be of value.

 There is no consensus on the management of oral leukoplakia.